 Examples include:

-- Town hall to address an issue like water contamination
+- Town hall to address an issue (e.g., water contamination)

 - Speaking requests